Peppags/CRISPRont-CRISPRofft/README.md

-# A-CNNCrispr
+# CRISPR-ONT & CRISPR-OFFT

 ## Overview
-A-CNNCrispr is an attention-based convolution neural networks (CNN) framework to accurately predict the CRISPR/Cas9 sgRNA on-target activity.
-By integrating the CNN with attention mechanism, A-CNNCrispr is able to extract interpretable patterns that can provide useful and detailed insights into the sgRNA cleavage efficacy.
+CRISPR-ONT and CRISPR-OFFT are attention-based convolution neural networks (CNN) frameworks to accurately predict the CRISPR/Cas9 sgRNA on- and off-target activities, respectively.
+By integrating the CNNs with attention mechanism, both CRISPR-ONT and CRISPR-OFFT are able to capture the intrinsic characteristics of Cas9-sgRNA binding and cleavage, thus improving the accuracy and interpretability.

 ## Pre-requisite:
 * **Ubuntu 16.04**